NTT Com to launch major data network services in India

 NetMagic CEO Sharad Sanghi says NetMagic aims to meet demands for client businesses, as well as resilient and scalable IT infrastructure.

-"Our strategy is to accommodate this demand and ensure that our network service offering and data centres enable our ICT clients with rich IT infrastructure for maximum connectivity and enhanced productivity.
+"Our strategy is to accommodate this demand and ensure that our network service offering and data centers enable our ICT clients with rich IT infrastructure for maximum connectivity and enhanced productivity.
 With this two new data centers, Netmagic becomes one of the largest data center service providers in India."

 NetMagic provides colocation services through data centers operated by NTT Com under the Nexcenter brand.
 It also provides managed hosting, cloud, managed security, disaster recovery, software-define storage and network services to 2000 customers in various sectors.